Who Gets ALS?

 - ALS is not contagious.

-- Although the life expectancy of an ALS patient averages about two to five years from the time of diagnosis, this disease is variable and many people live with quality for five years and more.
-More than half of all patients live more than three years after diagnosis.
+- Although the life expectancy of a person with ALS averages about two to five years from the time of diagnosis, this disease is variable, and many people can live with the disease for five years and more.
+More than half of all people with ALS live more than three years after diagnosis.

-- ALS occurs throughout the world with no racial, ethnic or socioeconomic boundaries.
+- ALS occurs throughout the world with no racial, ethnic or socioeconomic boundaries and can affect anyone.

-- The onset of ALS is insidious with muscle weakness or stiffness as early symptoms.
+- The onset of ALS is often involves muscle weakness or stiffness as early symptoms.
 Progression of weakness, wasting and paralysis of the muscles of the limbs and trunk as well as those that control vital functions such as speech, swallowing and later breathing generally follows.

 - There can be significant costs for medical care, equipment and home health caregiving later in the disease.
 It is important to be knowledgeable about your health plan coverage and other programs for which your may be eligible, including SSA, Medicare, Medical and Veteran Affairs benefits.

 - Riluzole, the first treatment to alter the course of ALS, was approved by the FDA in late 1995.
 This antiglutamate drug was shown scientifically to prolong the life of persons with ALS by at least a few months.
 More recent studies suggest Riluzole slows the progress of ALS, allowing the patient more time in the higher functioning states when their function is less affected by ALS.
 Click here for more information on the drug.
 Many private health plans cover the cost of Riluzole.
 Further information on Riluzole coverage through Medicare Prescription Drug Benefit can be found in the Advocacy pages of this website.